 Let’s break down what’s important:

 Your overall composite score is the most important number on your report.
-Your composite score can range from 1 to 36, and it is an average of the individual scaled scores you received on the four multiple-choice sections of the test.
+Your composite score can range from 1 to 36.
+This is an average of the individual scaled scores you received on the four multiple-choice sections of the test.

 So let’s say you scored a 24 on English, 19 on Math, 23 on Reading, and 18 on Science, your overall composite score would be a 21.